 - "Learned helplessness comes in many forms & often in ways we wouldn't consider"

 Newton wasn't the first one to see an apple fall from a tree, but he was the first one to ask why?
 In a society that has been conditioned to adopt slogans like "just do it", we may not be fully aware of how deeply these phrases impact our daily lives.
 If we begin to examine the relationship between horses and humans, it won't take long to realize that we approach our training sessions with horses using this unspoken slogan.
-It's time to return to the fact that the Bell Mare is the true guide of the herd and begin to implement the balanced qualities she brings to the family unit as a teacher, through balance in self-realization, presence, trust and patience.
+It's time to return to the fact that the Bell Mare is the true "guide" of the herd and begin to implement the balanced qualities she brings to the family unit as a teacher, through balance in guidance, presence, trust and patience.

 All babies are born as dry sponges looking to soak up all of the exciting new experiences that life has to offer.
 All behaviours are learned habits that are created and escalate in consistent, predictable patterns and rates.
 All habits can be changed.
 Horses and people believe they are subject to their environment because alternatives have never been given to offer a better path of mental, emotional and physical balance.
 The choice is now available to remain in an outdated system, always looking to external sources for solutions that don't work, or having the courage to face the uncomfortable change of looking inward and becoming the Holistic Master Horseman you've always wanted to be.